VR Kanojo: Collaborations

 In May 2018, Illusion adapted VR Kanojo to work with ANTVR's "MIX" headset, to provide an augmented reality experience.
 Illusion and Tokyo-based startup Vaqso collaborated at Unite 2017 to allow VR Kanojo players to use the odor emitting "Vaqso VR" attachment to smell the game character's stockings.

 Reception

 In a review for Kotaku, Kate Gray writes: "And VR Kanojo gives you what you want: full-blown sex, slightly pixelated but still realistic.
 But it gives you more than that: it gives you a feeling of intimacy. [...]
 Perhaps it's possible to virtually replicate intimacy and love.
 When I'm lying in a virtual bed with a virtual girlfriend, maybe I can believe that."

+Successor

+In September 2024, Illumination Inc. started crowdfunding for a new game building on VR Kanojo.